Richland County Demographics

 A map of Richland County's Population by Race

-Richland County is the 23rd most populous county of the 88 counties in Ohio.
+Richland County is ranked the 23rd most populous county in Ohio, out of 88 counties.
+Richland County was ranked the 23rd most populous county in the 2020 Census.

 Richland County's White Population